pingu-73/backend/server-js/README.md

 # Authentication Server:
-- HTTP server in Node.js which will handle the logic of an authentication server.
+- HTTP server in Node.js which handles the logic of an authentication server.
 - Save the users and their signup/login data in an array in a variable.
 - To test the server - run `npm run test-authServer` command in terminal
 ## API Endpoints: